Why is Literature Search Important in Drug Safety and Pharmacovigilance

 Listen on the go!

-Pharmacovigilance is a domain that works entirely on drug safety through the collection, detection, assessment, monitoring, and prevention of adverse effects associated with pharmaceutical products.
+Pharmacovigilance is a domain that works completely on drug safety through collection, detection, assessment, monitoring, and prevention of adverse effects associated with pharmaceutical products.
 It is a science that needs no introduction these days, thanks to increased vigilance in pharmaceutical drug discovery and development, as well as the introduction of new products to the market.

 For Drug safety or pharmacovigilance, data will be collected from different sources to understand and assess the drug, either in its development stage while doing clinical trials or after releasing it into the larger population to understand its safety and efficacy in a wide range of populations.